MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-np.md

 To attempt to solve these issues, change Network Protection from ‘block mode’ to either ‘[audit mode](troubleshoot-np.md)’ or ‘disabled’.
 If this resolves your network issues, follow the next steps to find out which component in Network Protection is contributing to the behavior.

-Disable the following in order and test after disabling each:
+Disable the following in order and test your network connectivity performance after disabling each one:

    1. [Disable Datagram Processing on Windows Server](/powershell/module/defender/set-mppreference?view=windowsserver2022-ps&preserve-view=true)
    1. [Disable Network Protection Perf Telemetry](/powershell/module/defender/set-mppreference?view=windowsserver2022-ps&preserve-view=true)